google/deepvariant/docs/trio-merge-case-study.md

 First, install docker if you don't have it yet: `sudo apt-get -y install docker.io`

 With the example command below, it runs DeepVariant on the trio one by one.
+This is for demonstration only.
+If you're running this on a large cohort, running serially is not the most effective approach.

 ```
-N_SHARDS=64  # Change to your number of cores.
+N_SHARDS=$(nproc)  # Or change to the number of cores you want to use
 CAPTURE_BED=agilent_sureselect_human_all_exon_v5_b37_targets.bed
 VERSION=0.8.0